ckyoga/drupallisting/README.md

 Getting Started
 ----------------

-These instructions will allow assist in getting the project up and running on your local machine.
+These instructions will assist in getting the project up and running on your local machine.

 Installing